dspringuel-va/blog-posts/devops-handbook/README.md

 A post-mortem meeting is a meeting to focus and learn on the causes of a given accident, and on the decision-making processes of the people that worked on that accident.
-People in post-mortem meeting should do the following:
+People in a post-mortem meeting should do the following:

 - Construct a timeline and gather details on failures
 - Empower all engineers to improve safety by allowing them to give detailed accounts of their contributions to failures
-- Enable and encourage people who do make mistakes to educate other on how not to make them in the future
+- Enable and encourage people who do make mistakes to educate others on how not to make them in the future
 - Accept that there is always a discretionary space where humans can decide to take action or not, and that the judgment of those decisions